 Connect with Dedicated Lawyers

 Sound parenting time divisions help stabilize your family in an unstable situation.
-For a free consultation with an experienced family law attorney in Wheeling, contact the Delaney Heckman We routinely handle child custody matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Wheeling, contact the Andrea Heckman Law We routinely handle child custody matters in Cook County and nearby jurisdictions.